 My first dream came true in 2001 when the Pittsburgh Pirates selected me in the 13th round of the Major League Baseball Draft.
 The years of hard work and extra hours that I spent on the baseball field with my father had finally paid off.

 Our minor league team went on to win the championship that year.
 I even got my own baseball card.
 Unfortunately, I injured my pitching arm during my first season.
 After two unsuccessful surgeries and rehab attempts, my professional baseball career - and childhood dream - came to a crashing halt.

 The ensuing years without baseball were tough.
 I battled depression, alcohol and drug abuse, and, full disclosure, just didn't want to be here anymore.

-I looked at everyone else around him -- friends, former teammates, family, -- and they all seemed happy.
-He said to himself, "Maybe if I become a (insert profession), then I'll feel better again."
+I looked at everyone else around me -- friends, former teammates, family, -- and they all seemed happy.
+I said to myself, "Maybe if I become a (insert profession), then I'll feel better again."